John Finnegan (The Bold and the Beautiful): Relationship with Steffy

-Later, Finn alongside, Steffy's father Ridge Forrester (Thorsten Kaye) and ex-husband Liam Spencer (Scott Clifton), set an intervention for Steffy, after she is found passed out on her couch after taking unprescribed pain pills.
-Finn agrees to place Steffy in rehabilitation facility and vows to help her every step of the way.
-Subsequent to her stay at the facility, the pair express love for another and agree to begin an intimate relationship.
-On their relationship, Novlan declares that "it's time that Steffy meets a man with a new set of values, and a new version of what passion and love can bring.
+Alongside Steffy's father Ridge Forrester (Thorsten Kaye) and ex-husband Liam Spencer (Scott Clifton), Finn later stages an intervention after Steffy is found unconscious on her couch from taking unprescribed pills.
+Finn arranges for Steffy to enter a rehabilitation facility and vows to support her recovery.
+Following her stay, the pair confess their love and agree to begin an intimate relationship.
+On their romance, Novlan declared: "It's time that Steffy meets a man with a new set of values, and a new version of what passion and love can bring.
 She just had her daughter and I think she's ready.
 Finn seems to have her best interests in mind, and I think that's a good thing for Steffy."

-Months later, Steffy finds out she is pregnant.
-However, due to a drunken stupor that culminates into a one-night stand with Liam, she is unsure of her unborn child's paternity.
-In spite of the betrayal, Novlan asserts that "Finn loves Steffy very much and he's really praying this goes his way," Novlan continues to emphasize that "[Finn] hopes in his heart that the baby is his.
+Months later, Steffy discovers she is pregnant.
+However, due to a drunken one-night stand with Liam, she is uncertain of the baby's paternity.
+Despite the betrayal, Novlan stated that "Finn loves Steffy very much and he's really praying this goes his way."
+He emphasized: "[Finn] hopes in his heart that the baby is his.
 There's a lot riding on this test!"
-Finn alongside Steffy's brother, Thomas Forrester (Matthew Atkinson), later learn together that he indeed is the biological father of Steffy's unborn after a paternity switch orchestrated by Vinny Walker (Joe LoCicero) had originally and falsy claimed Liam as the father of the child.
+Finn, along with Steffy's brother Thomas Forrester (Matthew Atkinson), later learns that he is indeed the biological father after a paternity test switch orchestrated by Vinny Walker (Joe LoCicero) had falsely identified Liam as the father.

-Finn rushes to Steffy and attempts to stop her from leaving town for Paris to reveal the celebratory news, as she, herself, opted not to burden Finn, by letting him raise another man's child.
-Novlan underlines that "Steffy was running away and here's a guy who has put his life on the line and said, 'I'm going to stick by you,' and trying to get through to her.
+Finn rushes to stop Steffy from leaving for Paris and shares the celebratory news, as Steffy had planned to raise the baby alone to avoid burdening him.
+Novlan explained: "Steffy was running away and here's a guy who has put his life on the line and said, 'I'm going to stick by you,' and trying to get through to her.
 She's going to try to say, 'Oh, you don't have to do that.'
 She feels that 'if you love them, let them go,' kind of thing."
-With such a happy-filled revelation, Finn then proposes to Steffy, and she quickly accepts.
-Later, with the accompanied assistance of a midwife, the pair welcome their biological son, Hayes Finnegan (Samantha Worden), at home, via water birth.
+With the truth revealed, Finn proposes, and Steffy quickly accepts.
+The couple later welcome their biological son, Hayes Finnegan (Samantha Worden), at home via a water birth.